dianavins/dianavins.github.io/2_The_Network_Comes_to_Life/Chapter_2_1.md

 ---
-title: "2.1 The Execution Cycle"
+title: "2.1 Visualizing the Network's Signal Processing in Hardware"
 parent: "Chapter 2: The Network Comes to Life"
 nav_order: 1
 ---

-## 2.1 The Execution Cycle: Hardware Visualization
+## 2.1 Visualizing the Network's Signal Processing in Hardware

 ### Overview: Three Phases of Execution